The Best Business and Commercial Security Solutions of 2026

 We tested all the security systems for a month minimum.
 We simulated break-ins to see if alarms work as advertised and if app alerts are timely with high-quality video clips.
 We also signed up for professional monitoring to test their response times.
 We do all this so we can give you reliable, trustworthy recommendations.

-Our review process for business security systems takes into account physical issues like size and flexibility, but also thornier issues like compliance.
+Our review process for commercial security systems takes into account physical issues like size and flexibility, but also thornier issues like compliance.
 For example, the owner of a gas station can put security cameras everywhere, but a doctor’s office has to comply with HIPAA regulations.

-Once our security experts thought through all the considerations business owners face to keep their workplaces safe, we consolidated the list into the three most critical criteria for business security and used those to rate our top systems.
+Once our security experts thought through all the considerations business owners face to keep their workplaces safe, we consolidated the list into the three most critical criteria for commercial security and used those to rate our top systems.

-- Cost (30%): Business security costs can vary widely.
+- Cost (30%): Commercial security costs can vary widely.
 A single quality outdoor camera might run you $200.
 For larger spaces, those costs add up.
 We looked for brands that offer affordable options at scale.

 - Installation options (30%): DIY security solutions might make sense for smaller outfits, but larger businesses with more vulnerable spaces often opt for professional installations.
 Our top security choices for businesses offer both options.